anirud25/Multiclass-Classification-of-Kashmiri-News-Snippets-Dataset-Creation-and-Comparative-Evaluations/README.md

 Folder: `Similarity_BLEU_Tokenizer_Experiments`

 ## Citation
+Research work not to be reproduced, please contact the authors to obtain permissions for dataset/ code.
 If you use this dataset or code, please acknowledge the authors:
 - [Deheem U Deyar]
 - [Anirud Ramani]